 - Silicon, craft foam, or another betta-safe material

 You can get suction cups at the dollar store, and many betta-safe materials are relatively cheap.
-Just make sure the betta-safe materials are actually safe for your fish.
+Just make sure they are actually safe for your fish.

 Thoroughly wash and disinfect any materials you use with betta-safe cleaning products — and always be careful about placing something new into your betta’s tank.